Skip to content

 Want the cloud side of this comparison?
 Cosyra gives you a persistent Ubuntu container with Claude Code, Codex CLI, OpenCode, and Gemini CLI pre-installed, iOS and Android, in about two minutes.

-Where Termux wins
+Where does Termux beat Cosyra?

-Where Cosyra wins
+Where does Cosyra beat Termux?

 iOS support